 News4 Now: What’s Trending?

+DOTHAN, Ala.
+(WTVY) - News 4′s Carmen Fuetes looks at what’s trending.
+He’ll take a look at the top stories people are talking about on WTVY.com.

-Join us each Tuesday to share a casual look at what’s trending online.
-If there’s a topic you want us to address send an email to news@wtvy.com.
+If there’s a topic you want us to address, send an email to news@wtvy.com.

 Copyright 2022 WTVY.
 All rights reserved.